 The ones on the right?
-Way too many pinky beige’s and cold blue grays, so there are a few greens, yellows, purples and blues to choose from.
+Way too many pink beige colours and cold blue grays, so there are a few greens, yellows, purples including blues to choose from.

 The ones in the middle that I’m sitting in front of?
 Those are the Designer Classics and the Heritage Colours, these are the ones we use over and over.

 Before I sold large paint samples on the site, I painted them myself and this is how I did it.

 This one is already cut in half because I’m going to paint 4 colours on it but if you are painting one for your own testing purposes, better to at least paint the entire half of the board.
 The bigger the better.

 Take some green painters tape and tape it all around.
 To save on tape I left the 4 outside edges—I’ll cut them off anyway.

 I used to use little rollers, but they only last for maybe four times and then I have to throw them out so now I just use a paint brush.

 Wash out the paint and then shake it until you don’t see any more water, then it’s ready for the next colour.

 Here’s the finished paint sample with the second coat still drying.
 I’ve taken the tape off (better to do it before it dries so it doesn’t start taking the paper with it!) and now I’m writing the colour names and number on the bottom of each.